 The second is that taking a short-term approach to retention, as Comcast and other brands did by using aggressive customer retention tactics, will likely backfire.
 Comcast’s efforts likely kept some customers onboard, but at the cost of many others who deserted the company entirely.

-NPS is subject to overall trends in consumer sentiment
+NPS is subject to overall trends in customer sentiment

 In 2007, most customers were happy with their banks.
 Consumer-focused banks reported an average Net Promoter Score in the 30s, indicating positive sentiment and an overall attitude of satisfaction with the industry.